 Intangibles, Goodwill and Other - In January 2017, the FASB issued ASU 2017-04, Intangibles - Goodwill and Other (Topic 350) - Simplifying the Test for Goodwill Impairment.
 To simplify the subsequent measurement of goodwill, ASU 2017-04 eliminates Step 2 from the goodwill impairment test.
 In computing the implied fair value of goodwill under Step 2, an entity had to perform procedures to determine the fair value at the impairment testing date of its assets and liabilities following the procedure that would be required in determining the fair value of assets acquired and liabilities assumed in a business combination.
 Instead, ASU 2017-04 requires an entity to perform its annual, or interim, goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
 An entity should recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 ASU 2017-04 also eliminates the requirements for any reporting unit with a zero or negative carrying amount to perform a qualitative assessment and, if it fails that qualitative test, to perform Step 2 of the goodwill impairment test.
 Therefore, the same impairment assessment applies to all reporting units.
 An entity is required to disclose the amount of goodwill allocated to each reporting unit with a zero or negative carrying amount of net assets.
-An entity is effective for fiscal years beginning after December 15, 2019.
+An entity still has the option to perform the qualitative assessment for a reporting unit to determine if the quantitative impairment test is necessary.
+ASU 2017-04 is effective for fiscal years beginning after December 15, 2019.
 The Company will adopt ASU 2017-04 commencing in the first quarter of fiscal 2020.
 The Company does not believe this standard will have a material impact on its condensed consolidated financial statements or the related footnote disclosures.

-Table of Contents ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement - This ASU modifies the disclosure requirements on fair value measurements in Topic 820, including the removal, modification to, and addition of certain disclosure requirements.
+ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement - This ASU modifies the disclosure requirements on fair value measurements in Topic 820, including the removal, modification to, and addition of certain disclosure requirements.
 This ASU will be effective for fiscal years beginning after December 15, 2019 with early adoption permitted.
 The majority of the disclosure changes are to be applied on a prospective basis.
-Although this ASU has a significant impact to the Company's fair value disclosures, no additional impact is expected to the Company's condensed consolidated financial statements.
+This ASU did not have a significant impact on the Company's fair value disclosures and no future impact is expected to the Company's condensed consolidated financial statements.

 The Company does not believe that other standards, which have been issued but are not yet effective, will have a significant impact on its financial statements.

 Note 2.
 Net Loss Per Share